-The Pyrenean Mastiff is a Spanish Mastiff dog breed which is a large-sized dog but has an exceptional temperament.
+The Pyrenean Mastiff is a Spanish Mastiff dog breed that is a large-sized dog but has an exceptional temperament.
 It is very calm and peaceful which makes it an ideal Mastiff breed for families who are looking for large-sized dogs.

-The Pyrenean Mastiff does very well with the children but they need to be monitored carefully as their large size may be a threat to infants.
+The Pyrenean Mastiff does very well with children but they need to be monitored carefully as their large size may be a threat to infants.

 Image credit: http://www.hundejo.de

-The Abruzzese Mastiff has further 5 sub-types such as the Maiella type, Marsicano type, Pescocostanzo type, Aquilano type, and the Peligno type.
+The Abruzzese Mastiff has further 5 sub-types such as the Maiella type, Marsicano type, Pescocostanzo type, Aquilano type, and Peligno type.

-4: American Mastiff
+North American Mastiff